OVertsim/LVPV/README.md

 ## References
+1. M. E. J. Newman, *Modularity and community structure in networks*, Proceedings of the National Academy of Sciences of the USA, 103 (2006), 8577-8582.
-1. R. Suzuki, H. Shimodaira, *Pvclust: an R package for assessing the uncertainty in hierarchical clustering*, Bioinformatics, 22 (2006), no. 12, 1540–1542.
+2. R. Suzuki, H. Shimodaira, *Pvclust: an R package for assessing the uncertainty in hierarchical clustering*, Bioinformatics, 22 (2006), 1540–1542.
-2. H. Shimodaira, *Approximately unbiased tests of regions using multistep-multiscale bootstrap resampling*, The Annals of Statistics, 32 (2004), 2616–2641.
+3. H. Shimodaira, *Approximately unbiased tests of regions using multistep-multiscale bootstrap resampling*, The Annals of Statistics, 32 (2004), 2616–2641.
-3. G. Csardi, T. Nepusz, *The igraph software package for complex network research*, InterJournal, Complex Systems 1695 (2006)
+4. G. Csardi, T. Nepusz, *The igraph software package for complex network research*, InterJournal, Complex Systems 1695 (2006)
-4. D. Melo, G. Garcia, A. Hubbe, A. P. Assis and G. Marroig, *EvolQG - An  package for evolutionary quantitative genetics*, F1000Research, 4 (2015): 925
+5. D. Melo, G. Garcia, A. Hubbe, A. P. Assis and G. Marroig, *EvolQG - An  package for evolutionary quantitative genetics*, F1000Research, 4 (2015): 925